-Warding process in order to gain map control is one of the most important aspects of League of Legends.
+Warding process in order to gain map control is one of the most important aspects of LoL.
 It allows you to position yourself better than enemies thus winning the fights.
 In this guide we will show you how to properly put the wards on Summoner’s Rift depending on your position, role and stage of the game.

 PROPER WARDING DURING LANE PHASE

 In the first part of the game when team is divided by lanes, everyone is for himself.
 Thus you have to ward entrances to your lane in order to evade enemy jungler ganks.
-Let’s consider how to control map in League of Legends by each lane separately.
+Let’s consider how to control map in LoL by each lane separately.

 WARDING AT TOP LANE